Joey Gallo Player Props: Twins vs. White Sox

-The Minnesota Twins and Joey Gallo (.469 slugging percentage over his past 10 games, including two homers), take on starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Wednesday at 7:10 PM ET.
+The Minnesota Twins and Joey Gallo (.500 slugging percentage over his past 10 games, including two homers), battle starter Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Thursday at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the White Sox.
+He had a hitless performance in his most recent game (0-for-2) against the White Sox.

 Joey Gallo Game Info & Props vs. the White Sox